Drivers, experience and crash history

 Who should I list?

-You should list anyone who drives your car regularly, such as:
+You should list those who drive your vehicle, such as:

 - Household members and employees (of the principal driver, registered owner, or lessee if the vehicle is leased)

-- Others, such as friends and family, who use your car regularly (more than 12 times in a year)
+- Others, such as friends and family, who will use your car

 If an unlisted driver causes a crash in your car, you could face a financial consequence unless you have opted for